-7.2.2 Face-off
+9.2.2 Face-off

-7.2.2.1 At the start of a new period and to confirm a correctly scored goal, a face-off shall be taken at the center spot with the stick.

-- 7.2.2.1.1 A goal scored during extra time or from a penalty shot after a period or a match has ended shall not be confirmed with a face-off. - 7.2.2.1.2 When a face-off is taken at the center spot, each team shall be on their own side of the center line. - 7.2.2.2 When play is interrupted and neither team can be awarded a hit-in, a free-hit or a penalty shot, play shall be resumed with a face-off. - 7.2.2.3 A face-off shall be taken at the nearest face-off dot, according to where the ball was at the interruption. - 7.2.2.4 All players, except those taking the face-off, shall immediately, without summons from the referees, take a position at least three meters from the ball, sticks included. - 7.2.2.5 Note: Before a face-off, it is the referees' responsibility to check that the teams are ready and that all players have taken position. - 7.2.2.6 A face-off shall be taken by one field player from each team.
+- 9.2.2.1 At the start of a new period and to confirm a correctly scored goal, a face-off shall be taken at the center spot with the stick. - 9.2.2.1.1 A goal scored during extra time or from a penalty shot after a period or a match has ended shall not be confirmed with a face-off. - 9.2.2.1.2 When a face-off is taken at the center spot, each team shall be on their own side of the center line. - 9.2.2.2 When play is interrupted and neither team can be awarded a hit-in, a free-hit or a penalty shot, play shall be resumed with a face-off. - 9.2.2.3 A face-off shall be taken at the nearest face-off dot, according to where the ball was at the interruption. - 9.2.2.4 All players, except those taking the face-off, shall immediately, without summons from the referees, take a position at least three meters from the ball, sticks included. - 9.2.2.5 Note: Before a face-off, it is the referees' responsibility to check that the teams are ready and that all players have taken position. - 9.2.2.6 A face-off shall be taken by one field player from each team.
 The players shall be facing the opposing team's short side and must not have physical contact before the face-off.
 The feet shall be placed perpendicular to the center line.
 Each player shall have both his feel at the same distance from the center line.
 The sticks shall be held with a normal grip and with both hands above the grip mark.
-The blades shall be placed perpendicular to the center line on either side of the ball, but without touching it. - 7.2.2.6.1 Normal grip implies the way the player holds his stick during play.
-The defending team's player chooses on which side of the ball to place his stick.
-If the face-off is on the center line, the visiting team's player chooses.
-The ball shall be at the centers of the blades. - 7.2.2.6.2 If a player taking a face-off does not obey the referees' instructions, another player who is on the rink shall take the face-off.
-In case of a dispute in connection with a substitution before a face-off is taken, the away team is obliged to carry out their substitution first. - 7.2.2.7 A face-off may go directly into goal. - 7.2.3 Events leading to a face-off - 7.2.3.1 When the ball is damaged unintentionally. - 7.2.3.2 When the ball is not correctly playable.
+The blades shall be placed perpendicular to the center line on either side of the ball, but without touching it.